 Happy Mapping Monday!
-Today’s #mappingmondays video goes back to the basics with a tutorial for creating your first map.
+Today’s #mappingmondays video starts a new series on using April Dunford’s Production Positioning Framework with Simon Wardley’s Wardley Maps.
+We start today with Competitive Alternatives.
 If you’re interested in finding out how to apply this to your organization, don’t hesitate to reach out via Twitter or email hello at coryfoy dot com!

 Happy Monday!
 I’m Cory Foy, and this week’s video starts a couple week series on using maps to evaluate strategic advantage.
 Recently I’ve been reading the book Obviously Awesome by April Dunford, who lists out five + one components of effective Product Positioning: Competitive Alternatives, Unique Attributes, Value (and proof), Target Market Characteristics, Market Category, Relevant Trends.
 While some of these are focused on more traditional market research, there’s a lot we can use Wardley Maps for to help us dig in.
 Let’s start with competitive alternatives.
 Dunford defines this as what our target customers would use or do if our product didn’t exist.
 What’s great about that is this definition lends itself very well to Value Chain Maps.